Skip to main content

 Best for

-• Apartment dwellers prepared to manage barking
+• Apartment dwellers who will commit to active barking management

 Not ideal for